Reputation in the Shadow of Exit: Introduction

 This paper contributes to the extensive literature on reputation formation in repeated games, started by \cite{KrepsWilson82} and \cite{MilgromRoberts82}.
 I adopt the canonical framework of \cite{FudenbergLevine89} and \cite{FudenbergLevine92}, who establish the generality of reputational effects in a wide class of infinitely repeated games with long-run and short-run players (see \cite{FudenbergKrepsMaskin90} and \cite{fudenberg1994efficiency}).
 There is a large and rich literature studying variations to their model; see Part IV of \cite{mailath2006repeated} or \cite{mertens2015repeated} for a survey.

-This paper is particularly related to \cite{pei2024reputation} and \cite{community2025enforcement}, who study endogenous records as a key friction to reputation building.
+This paper is also related to \cite{pei2024reputation} and \cite{community2025enforcement}, who study endogenous records as a key friction to reputation building.
 Importantly, \citeauthor{community2025enforcement} shows that endogenous records accord differing roles to the exit probability and patience of players, and consequently there is rich asymptotic behavior depending on whether discounting or exit vanishes first.
 In contrast, I endogenize the exit probability instead of records, so in particular allow it to always be bounded away from its patient limit.
 This leads to a different exercise than \citeauthor{pei2024reputation}'s models, and thus different predictions despite a similar decomposition of the exit probability.
 This paper also relates to \cite{PeiLi21}, who characterize equilibrium play in the \cite{FudenbergLevine89} model without exit; I characterize unique Markovian play with exit.

-This paper also relates to a smaller literature on strategy-contingent discounting in repeated games without reputation effects. \cite{Koppel2004Strategy} studies the prisoner's dilemma in a complete information game with endogenous discounting, while \cite{NeilsonWinter1996Endogenous} give a general folk theorem when the discount rate is endogenously chosen by one player.
+I also relate to a smaller literature on strategy-contingent discounting in repeated games without reputation effects. \cite{Koppel2004Strategy} studies the prisoner's dilemma in a complete information game with endogenous discounting, while \cite{NeilsonWinter1996Endogenous} give a general folk theorem when the discount rate is endogenously chosen by one player.
 When player payoffs are not time-separable, including as a special case the setting where the discount rate is endogenous, \cite{KochovSong2023Intertemporal} and \cite{KochovSong2025Unobservable} present a general folk theorem.
-I contribute to this literature by (1) studying a specific form of time endogenous discounting---permanent exit in the game, and (2) analyzing the perturbed game with reputation effects.
+I contribute to this literature by (1) studying a specific form of time endogenous discounting---permanent exit in the game, and (2) analyzing the perturbed game with reputation effects, which until now this literature has not studied.